 Though English isn’t commonly spoken in Japan, it doesn’t cause any problems.
 You’ll find public transport easy to navigate and ordering food in restaurants will be as simple as a nod and a point.

 A popular destination for backpackers, New Zealand is one of the safest countries in the world.
-The South Island is particularly great for outdoor lovers; zorbing, horse riding, skiing, hiking, kayaking, bungee jumping, skydiving, jet skiing and whitewater rafting.
+The South Island is particularly great for outdoor lovers; with opportunities for zorbing, horse riding, skiing, hiking, kayaking, bungee jumping, skydiving, jet skiing and whitewater rafting.